snaplet/docs-old/docs/index.md

 [Snaplet](https://snaplet.dev) copies a production database, transforming personal information so that developers can safely code against actual data.
 Coding against unrelastic data could lead to false assumptions that result in bugs and inaccurate features.

-Your dev-env matches production.
-Why not do the same with the data?
+Your development environment matches production, so why not do the same with the data?
 That's where Snaplet comes in!

 <div style={{textAlign: 'center'}}>